enygma/xacmlphp/README.md

 $result = $enforcer->isAuthorized($subject, $resource);

 /**
- * So, because the Subject has the "property1" Atrribute and it's
+ * The Subject does have a property that's equal to "test" on the "property1"
+ * attribute, but the default Operation is to "fail closed".
+The other Match,
- * set to "test", the $result is true
+ * for "test1234" failed and DenyOverrides wins so the return is false.
  */

 echo "\n\n".'
 END RESULT: '.var_export($result, true);